DevL/vidimera/README.md

 ### `behaviour.signatures(scope=Behaviour.PUBLIC_AND_SPECIAL)`
 - Returns a `set` of tuples that represent the name and the callable selected based on the `scope`.
 - Possible scopes include `PUBLIC`, `PRIVATE`, `SPECIAL`, and `PUBLIC_AND_SPECIAL`.

+### `MissingBehaviour(delta)`
+- An internal representation of missing behaviour.
+Created from a set of names and signatures.
+If the set is empty, this object will be truthy.
+If the set is non-empty, this object is falsy.